 As of the date of this offering memorandum, the Dominican judicial system has several high-profile corruption cases, some of them relating to the activities of certain Brazilian companies in the energy, infrastructure and transportation sectors, which follow similar investigations conducted by Brazilian and U.S. authorities responsible for corruption and related investigations.
-Among other matters, there are ongoing proceedings in the Dominican judicial system against (i) two individuals in connection with corruption allegations made with respect to Novonor S.A. - Em Recuperação Judicial (Under Judicial Reorganization) (formerly known as Odebrecht S.A.) ("Novonor"), a prominent Brazilian construction company that was awarded a significant number of public works contracts in the Republic (including as a member of the consortium that was awarded the contract to construct the Punta Catalina Thermal Power Plant), (ii) Embraer S.A. ("Embraer"), a Brazilian aerospace conglomerate that produces commercial, military, executive and agricultural aircraft that was awarded a military supply contract in the Republic, along with other individuals connected to President Danilo Medina's administration, due to alleged administrative corruption.
+Among other matters, there are ongoing proceedings in the Dominican judicial system against (i) Embraer S.A. ("Embraer"), a Brazilian aerospace conglomerate that produces commercial, military, executive and agricultural aircraft that was awarded a military supply contract in the Republic, along with other individuals and legal entities, and (ii) several former government officials, government contractors and related individuals connected to President Danilo Medina 's administration, due to alleged administrative corruption.
 For further details on, and the status of, these investigations, see "The Dominican Republic-History, Government and Political Parties-Government."